 My own school experience, though spread out across four different institutions, was limited to the study of prescribed textbooks and nothing else.
 As a class topper, I can still recall the single-minded focus with which I attended my exams preparation each year.
 It wasn’t simply a matter of competitiveness.
 To this day, for me, the notion of competing with other classmates or workmates or anyone, really, is entirely incomprehensible.
 Back then, it was simply about not disappointing my parents and teachers.
 It was a deep-rooted fear of failure rather than any kind of desire or need to win.
 A fear that manifested itself quite physically.
 For example, I remember running a very high fever just before the start of my tenth standard Board Examinations despite having spent many sleepless nights poring over textbooks and getting extra tutelage for mathematics and the sciences.
 Further, my immune system had hit such an all-time low that, promptly after finishing those Board Exams, I contracted a rather painful skin infection on both legs, with a fever and boils from knees to ankles, which had me laid up in bed for at least two weeks.
 During my final year at University, I put my back out just before the first exam, having to read and write in bed for at least three days.
 Then, I mixed up exam dates and showed up having prepared for the wrong one (a sympathetic Dean of the School of Engineering allowed a retake due to my overall academic record and my tearful breakdown in his office).
 There are a few more exam horror stories but more on them some other time.
 Suffice to say, though I survived my academic pressures, I can, to a large extent, understand and empathize with those many students who see academic performance as the sole purpose of their existence.

 There have been many other such classes over the years: several creative writing workshops, personal investing workshops, financial planning courses, Yoga classes, Pilates classes, tennis classes.
-Along the way, I was also among the first in my social/professional circles to start blogging, learning a lot of HTML/CSS along the way (this is my fourth blog though I took two earlier ones down and turned the last one into a literary magazine).
-Of all of these, the practices that have stuck to date are: creative writing, personal investing, financial planning, blogging and Yoga.
+Along the way, I was also among the first in my social/professional circles to start blogging, learning a lot of HTML/CSS along the way (this is my fourth blog though I took two earlier ones down and turned the last one into a literary magazine.)
+Of all of these, the practices that have stuck to date are creative writing, personal investing, financial planning, blogging, and Yoga.
 But, had I not tried so many various activities, I doubt that I would have discovered my natural aptitude for and enjoyment of these latter ones.
 My life is not only richer (more emotionally and intellectually than materially), but, I have developed that aforementioned grounded and authentic sense of self.
-And, it is this strong sense of a personal identity that, in turn, freed me up to explore, with a certain strength and confidence, different professional careers in the corporate world too — as an engineer, a marketeer, a consultant and a publisher.
+And, it is this strong sense of a personal identity that, in turn, freed me up to explore, with a certain strength and confidence, different professional careers in the corporate world to0 — as an engineer, a marketer, a consultant, and a publisher.

 Looking back, I often wonder how it might have been if I’d been able to try out these many activities as a school or college kid.
 I believe that a) my learning curve for each activity/skill would have much less steep and much shorter, giving each, potentially, a longer life-span and/or a longer achievement span and b) I would have had a stronger authentic sense of self a lot earlier in life and, perhaps, not waited till mid-life to make some tough decisions about where I was headed professionally and personally.
 I don’t know that I would have been better-equipped to deal with life challenges but I do think that I would have made different, more fulfilling life choices.
 [Aside: Although, some schools of science tends to suggest that free choice is but an illusion or delusion and that we are, basically, behaving per our pre-conditioning.
 Whether you accept behavioral sciences or existentialist philosophies as your guide, both, eventually, require a wider awareness and understanding of the world and people around us.
 More on this some other time.]